gatling/gatling/README.md

 ## What is Gatling ?

-Gatling is a stress tool.
+Gatling is a load test tool.
-Development is currently focusing on HTTP support.
+It officially supports HTTP, WebSocket, Server-Sent-Events and JMS.

 ## Motivation